Silent Night: The Timeless Christmas Song Born Near Salzburg

 Can we hire you to be just a driver for us?

-Yes, but it does not affect the price.
-I am a licensed tour guide with extensive knowledge and high qualifications.
-Therefore, my time costs more than the time of a taxi driver.
+Yes, that’s possible; however, it wouldn’t change the price.
+As a licensed tour guide with extensive knowledge and high qualifications, my time is valued differently than that of a regular taxi driver.

-We drive our own car.
-Can we hire you as a guide only?
+We’ll be driving our own car.
+Can we hire you just as a guide?

-Yes, you can, but I wouldn't recommend it.
-When I drive my van, I know where to go, where to slow down, where to stop, and I can explain without having to focus on showing the way.
-Plus, my van is roomy with great visibility from the sedan.
-The price does not make a big difference either.
+Yes, you can, but I wouldn’t really recommend it.
+When I’m driving my van, I know exactly where to go, when to slow down, and where to stop, which lets me focus fully on explaining and sharing insights without worrying about navigation.
+Plus, my van is spacious and offers much better visibility compared to a sedan.
+The price difference is minimal, so it’s usually worth it to let me handle the driving.

-If we are just a few people and don't need a minivan, can you give us a tour in a smaller car for a lower price?
+Can you give us a tour in a smaller car for a lower price?

 There are more than eight of us.
-Can you help us book a bigger bus?
+Could you assist with booking a larger bus?

 Can we hire you for a few days?

-Yes, I offer multi-day itineraries too.
+I also offer multi-day itineraries tailored to your needs.

 Can you give us a tour of just the town of Hallstatt?

-No. I don't offer tours, just of Hallstatt.
-I offer full-day tours from Salzburg to the lake district, including Hallstatt, or full-day tours focusing on the Hallstatt region.
+I don’t offer tours just of Hallstatt.
+However, I provide full-day itineraries from Salzburg that cover the Lake District, including Hallstatt, or full-day tours focused specifically on the Hallstatt region.

 Can you give us a half-day tour from Salzburg to Hallstatt?

-Can we join a group tour with you?
+Is it possible for us to join a group tour with you?

 We use cookies